Cash flow management for construction businesses

 • Toward the end of the project, expenditures taper off as work is completed and the project closes out.

-This model is relevant because it helps construction managers predict when cash flow demands will be highest and plan accordingly.
+This model is relevant because it helps construction managers predict when cash flow demands will be highest.
 By anticipating these peaks, companies can ensure they have sufficient funds available to cover expenses and avoid disruptions.

 Cash flow in construction projects operates through a series of inflows and outflows.
 Understanding these patterns is vital for project managers to maintain financial stability and project momentum.